 He said as a result of the negotiations, the two sides had agreed on three major points: (1) Holding of fresh national elections, (2) date of the election, which was set for Oct.
-7, tion, which was set for oct.
-I, but because it was a Friday, it was decided to hold the elections on Oct.
-6, and (3) arrangements for ensuring fair elections, for which it was agreed to increase the powers of the tour of six Islamic countries.
-On his return from this tour, he said all sorts of things were brought in.
-But he would not go into the question which of these things concerned the elections and which did not, because this could also cause misunderstanding.
-However, he said whatever the PNA considered related to the elections, it was discussed.
+7, but because it was a Friday, it was decided to hold the elections on Oct.
+6, and (3) arrangements for ensuring fair elections, for which it was agreed to increase the powers of the Election Commission.

-Election Commission.

-Mr. Bhutto said after an agreement on basic issues he bad thought that only details were left to be worked out.
-It was in view of this situation, he said that he had undertaken his
+Mr. Bhutto said after an agreement on basic issues he had thought that only details were left to be worked out.
+It was in view of this situation, he said that he had undertaken his tour of six Islamic countries.